ecoiahq/content-ops-starter/content/pages/Business-Services.md

         self:
           textAlign: center
     subtitle: ''
-    text: >+
+    text: >
-      ### Build Around Your Brand and Its Mission

-      Your brand isn’t just a business—it’s a vision, a mission, and a unique voice in the digital space.
-That’s why a one-size-fits-all approach won’t cut it.

-      We craft **tailored digital strategies** designed to amplify your impact, align with your mission, and engage your audience in meaningful ways.
-From **website development and SEO** to **social media management and data-driven insights**, we help you build a strong, sustainable digital presence that reflects your brand’s values.
+      ## Every Business is Different

+      Your goals, challenges, and opportunities are unique—which means your strategy should be too.

+      That’s why we take a tailored approach, working closely with you to refine your brand, secure funding, build strategic partnerships, and implement strategies that drive real growth.

-      ### Transparent Pricing, No Hidden Costs
+      ### Transparent Pricing, No Surprises

-      We know pricing matters.
+      We know budget matters.
 What we can tell you upfront is that our services start from **£600**.

-      But we don’t offer pre-set packages—because your brand’s needs are unique.
-      Instead, we create **bespoke solutions that fit your goals**, ensuring you invest in what truly moves the needle.
+      But there’s a reason we don’t list fixed pricing.
+Every project is different, and a one-size-fits-all approach won’t deliver the best results.

-      ### A Strategic, Hands-On Partnership
+      ### A Hands-On, Consultative Service

-      Your digital presence should **work for you, not against you**.
-We take a hands-on, consultative approach to **website optimisation, search visibility, social media engagement, and performance tracking**—helping you turn strategy into results.

-      Once we understand your needs, pricing is simple—and there’s no minimum contract.
+      From **business plan development** to **grant support** and **CSR reporting**, we offer a strategic, hands-on partnership designed to help you achieve your goals.
+Once we understand your needs, pricing is straightforward—and there’s no minimum contract.

       ### Send Your Request

-      If **£600** is within your budget, **send us a request**, and we’ll discuss how we can help bring your brand’s mission to life online.
+      If our starting point works for you, send us a request, and we’ll go through the details together.
     actions: []
     colors: bg-dark-fg-light
     styles: